 Back in March, Time Out changed its name to Time In.
-Since then, a lot more has changed.
-Bostonians and citizens of the world alike have been under shutdown orders, rarely leaving their homes (for essentials only) and following strict social distancing guidelines when doing so.
-As hard as it has been for us, used to explore our town in all its majestic glory—from art shows to restaurants and, of course, cheering on the Bs, Cs and Sox—it has been that much more difficult for the many businesses that have had to close up shop for the time being.
+All over the world, people were suddenly asked to stay indoors to protect themselves and others.
+Now, it’s becoming clear that social distancing in some form will be with us for the long run, and that spells danger for the places that make city life worth living.
+As hard as it has been for us, used to explore our town in all its majestic glory—from art shows to restaurants and, of course, cheering on the B's, C's and Sox—it has been that much more difficult for the many businesses that have had to close up shop for the time being.

 Time Out editors have been seeking out the best of our cities since 1968.
 We know that Boston is nothing without its restaurants, bars, theaters, music venues, nightclubs, cinemas, art galleries—and all the other local independently run places where people come together to eat, drink, laugh, think, dance and suffer through the occasional tragic open mic night.